What is Life Cycle Thinking?

 The main goals of LCT are to reduce a product’s resource use and emissions to the environment as well as improve its socio-economic performance through its life cycle.
 This may facilitate links between the economic, social and environmental dimensions within an organization and through its entire value chain.

-Looking at the industrial sector, taking LCT as an approach means going beyond the more narrow traditional focus on an enterprise’s production facility.
 A product life cycle can begin with the extraction of raw materials from natural resources in the ground and the energy generation.
 Materials and energy are then part of production, packaging, distribution, use, maintenance, and eventually recycling, reuse, recovery or final disposal.

 In each life cycle stage there is the potential to reduce resource consumption and improve the performance of products.